quicwg/base-drafts/draft-ietf-quic-tls.md

 MUST treat receipt of a NewSessionTicket that contains an "early_data" extension with any other value as a connection error of type PROTOCOL_VIOLATION.

-A client that wishes to send early data uses the "early_data" extension in the ClientHello message of a subsequent handshake (see Section 4.10.2 of
+A client that wishes to send 0-RTT packets uses the "early_data" extension in the ClientHello message of a subsequent handshake (see Section 4.10.2 of
 {{!TLS13}}).
 It then sends the application data in 0-RTT packets.

 Early data within the TLS connection MUST NOT be used.
 As it is for other TLS